Social workers for children and families

 Summary of Social workers for children and families By ethnicity Summary

-• There were 33,690 social workers for children and families employed by local authorities in England, and the ethnicity was known for 81.2% of them.
+• local authorities in England employed 36,402 social workers for children and families – ethnicity was known for 81.4% of them

-• Of the detailed ethnic groups, 7.0% were from the black African ethnic group – the highest percentage out of all ethnic groups after the white British ethnic group
+• out of the 16 ethnic groups, 8.7% of social workers were from the Black African ethnic group – the second highest percentage after the White British ethnic group (66.6%)

 • 0.1% were from the Chinese ethnic group – the lowest percentage out of all ethnic groups